sarnold/chromebooks/README.md

       time you boot, or wait 30 seconds to continue booting ChromeOS.

 ## Enable booting from external storage
-1. After booting into developer mode, hold Ctrl and Alt and poke the F2 key.
+1. After booting into developer mode, at the login screen hold Ctrl and Alt and poke the F2 (right arrow) key.
 This will open up the developer console.
-2. Type root to the login screen.
+2. Type ``chronos`` at the login screen and sudo to root (hint: read the prompt and set a user password after sudo-ing).
 3. Then type this to enable USB booting:
 ```sh
 $ enable_dev_usb_boot